Fiki80/vagrant-task/README.md

 ## Architectural overview

 Python web application, Grafana and Prometheus are running behind Nginx server configured as reverse proxy.
+Using Prometheus client library for Python, web application generates and exposes metrics to be scraped by Prometheus.
+Grafana is configured to source data from Prometheus and displays application's CPU utilization, RAM utilization and custom page visit counter.
-Python application generates artificial load to emulate real application.
+Python application also generates artificial CPU stress to emulate real application.

 ## Requirements